Dr. Vernon Sheen and our team at our Annapolis, MD dentist office offer innovative solutions for patients that have been diagnosed with sleep apnea.

 Depending on your needs, you may be an ideal candidate for oral appliance therapy.
 Traditionally, sleep apnea and snoring are addressed using continuous positive airway pressure (CPAP) therapy.
 While many patients find CPAP therapy effective, other patients seek an alternative solution to the CPAP machine.

 Many patients opt for oral appliance therapy because it offers a more comfortable and convenient solution for sleep apnea treatment.
-An oral appliance is similar to a mouthguard and is designed to open the airway during sleep, which allows patients to breath more efficiently.
+An oral appliance is similar to a mouthguard and is designed to open the airway during sleep, which allows patients to breathe more efficiently.

 Who Should Use Oral Appliance Therapy?